Self-Interest May Not Benefit Society As A Whole

 MONTAGNE: Now one of the most influential believers in the general efficiency of the free market was Alan Greenspan, former chairman of the Federal Reserve.
 Last year, he admitted to Congress, though, that there were flaws in his free market ideology.
 And we have a clip from that particular testimony.
 It was from just about one year ago today.
 Greenspan's being questioned here by Democrat Henry Waxman.

-Representative HENRY WAXMAN (Democrat, California): In other words, you found that your view of the world - your ideology was not right.
+HENRY WAXMAN: In other words, you found that your view of the world - your ideology was not right.
 It was not working.

-Mr. ALAN GREENSPAN (Former Chairman of the Federal Reserve): Precisely.
+ALAN GREENSPAN: Precisely.
 That's precisely the reason I was shocked, because I had been going for 40 years or more with very considerable evidence that it was working exceptionally well.

 MONTAGNE: Well then, what's a better approach to the markets?